Azure/azure-rest-api-specs/specification/baremetal/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for IBM PowerVm.
+This is the AutoRest configuration file for BootstrapRP.

 ---
 ## Getting Started